Thursday, May 28

 The competition is overseen by the Office of Entrepreneurship and Innovation at the Sam M. Walton College of Business at the University of Arkansas in partnership with the Arkansas Capital Corporation, a community development finance company that is known for the success of its annual Arkansas Governor's Cup Collegiate Business Plan Competition.
 Read the official competition rules and policies HERE.

 April 8, 2020 - Semifinalists submit intent to compete

 May 21, 2020 - Full business plan due

 The Heartland Challenge is designed to simulate the process of raising venture capital for a high-growth venture.
 The competition allows graduate students to gain valuable experience and networking opportunities, while developing new ventures that may be based on their own ideas/technologies or those developed by others.

-The Heartland Challenge and its affiliated competitions are designed to mimic the real-world process of raising capital for a high-growth venture.
-The competition allows graduate students to gain valuable experience and networking opportunities, while developing and growing new ventures based on their own ideas and technologies or those developed by others.
+The Heartland Challenge is designed to mimic the real-world process of raising capital for a high-growth venture.
+The competition allows graduate students to gain valuable experience and networking opportunities, while developing and building new ventures and technologies or those developed by others.
 The spirit of the competition is to allow only ventures conceived and developed during the graduate school experience to participate.
 Competition directors and faculty advisers are responsible for ensuring and attesting that their teams meet these requirements.
 The teams are also responsible for ensuring their own eligibility.

 The competition is for student-created, managed, and owned ventures.
 Students must play a major role in conceiving the venture by having key management roles and owning significant equity in the venture (50 percent or more of the equity allocated to the management team and key advisers).
 The objective of this rule is to exclude ventures formed and managed by non-students who have token student representation to compete.